By Kara Sherrer

 Prior to coming to Owen, Zhang was a clinical researcher at St. Jude’s Hospital in Memphis, spending most of his time in a lab.
 He says that he didn’t even know how to talk with other business students about his science background.
 “I factored (being LGBTQ+) into my overall consideration a little bit, maybe like 5%,” he said.
 “But I feel like my struggle was the switch from (being) a scientist to a business person.
 I was more looking at schools from that standpoint.”

 Sometimes feeling different stems not from the student’s pre-MBA career background, but rather other life circumstances.
 For example, Tiffany Stillwell (MBA’20) is a woman and an Army veteran — but she’s also a mom of two kids, something that definitely puts her in the minority at business school.
 “It’s a completely different experience for a parent,” she said.
 “It’s definitely hard to be a mom and be a student again, but it’s so worth it.”

-While there might not be an explicit place in the business school application to talk about every aspect of diversity, the admissions officers say that the interview is a great place to bring up that piece of your identity if you’re looking for support.
+While there might not be an explicit place in the business school application to talk about every aspect of diversity, admissions officers say that the interview is a great place to bring up that piece of your identity if you’re looking for support.
 “It’s (the student’s) journey, and I really try to be cognizant of that, but the earlier you disclose the better — that way we can actually talk to you about resources (and scholarships),” Lomax explained.